almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/git-cheatsheet.md

 ```bash
 git add .
 ```
-Stages all of the files for commit in the current and subirectories.
+Stages all of the files (both untracked and tracked) for commit in the current and subirectories.

 ---